×

 How to Use Sino vs. Si No in Spanish

 Native Spanish speakers spend their whole lives reading, writing, speaking and listening to Spanish, yet there are still aspects of the language they have trouble with.
+Take sino and si no—you might have assumed that they could be used interchangeably, which unfortunately isn’t the case.

 This post will demystify these two deceptively similar words.
-By the end of it, you may even be able to explain the difference to a native Spanish speaker!
+By the end of it, you may even be able to explain the difference to a native Spanish speaker.

-Si No vs. Sino (and El Sino): Mastering the Basics
+Si No vs. Sino (and El Sino)

 The words si no and sino are short and easy to remember.
 But when you have to use them, things can get a little tricky.